 What Are Business Operations?

 Business operations refer to the plans and strategies accessed by investors and management to gain an understanding of all of the working parts of an organization.
-This includes the role of labor, equipment utilized, and the necessary workflows needed to improve a company's value.
+This includes the role of labor, equipment utilized, and the necessary workflows required to improve a company's value.

 Business operation management allows stakeholders to oversee project management and allocate the resources needed to run an organization properly.
 The purpose is to find inefficiencies that prevent meeting key objectives and then strategize to solve these problem areas.

-Those in charge of business operations use insights to designate responsibilities to the appropriate personnel, prepare for risk management, and allocate resources effectively.
+Operations management uses insights to designate responsibilities to the appropriate personnel, prepare for risk management, and allocate resources effectively.
 Managing business operations properly requires staying within a budget and ensuring that all departments are working and communicating with one another to create the best outcomes.

 To drill down into inefficiencies and streamline workflows, stakeholders need to oversee different key operational functions, including-

 - Marketing Operations- Personnel, workflows, and technology that allows marketers to function efficiently and maintain quality.

 - Financial Operations- Overseeing the accounts receivable and accounts payable processes, data collection, and everything else needed to ensure good financial decision-making.